 - Philosophy/Theology: Soren Kierkegaard, Karl Barth, and John Calvin

-- Politics: Karl Marx, Guy Debord, Jacques Ellul, and Christopher Lasch
+- Politics: Karl Marx, Guy Debord, and Jacques Ellul

 (Everything I write is under a CC-BY-NC-SA 4.0. license.
 Site background is Composition 8 by Wassily Kandinsky).